Divyae52/Obsidian/D&D/DND Markdown/compendium/classes/Artificer/artificer.md

 ##### Infusions Known

 When you gain this feature, pick four artificer infusions to learn, choosing from the “[Artificer Infusions]” section at the end of the class’s description.
-You learn additional infusions of your choice when you reach certain levels in this class, as shown in the Infusions Known column of the [Artificer Table](#Feature%20and%20Class%20Progression).
+You learn additional infusions of your choice when you reach certain levels in this class, as shown in the Infusions Known column of the [[#The Artificer Table|the Artificer table]].

 Whenever you gain a level in this class, you can replace one of the artificer infusions you learned with a new one.